GitbyteMaster/Reverie-Programming-Language/README.md

 if(<ans>=="yes"){
     system.write("It can pause in seconds, like this:") time.delay(01;)
     system.write("It can do math!
-Try it out!) var int num1 = (00;)
+Try it out!") var int num1 = (00;)
     var int num2 = (00;)
     system.input("Number 1: ",<num1>)